kaushiknsanji/NovaLines_TheGuardianNewsApp/README.md

 ### Things explored/developed in addition to the above defined Rubric

 * Used `RecyclerView` in place of `ListView` (to display the News stories) for its advantages in performance and easy placeholders for custom item decoration.
-* Custom `RecyclerView.ItemDecoration` for adding space between the News List items.
+* Custom [RecyclerView.ItemDecoration](/app/src/main/java/com/example/kaushiknsanji/novalines/utils/RecyclerViewItemDecorUtility.java) for adding space between the News List items.
 * `CardView` for displaying the News stories content for each News List items.
-* Navigation Drawer Items implemented using `RecyclerView`.
+* Custom Navigation Drawer Items implemented using `RecyclerView`.
-* Explored `FragmentStatePagerAdapter` that displays the Fragments \(retaining their state\) for the `ViewPager`.
+* Explored [FragmentStatePagerAdapter](/app/src/main/java/com/example/kaushiknsanji/novalines/adapters/HeadlinesPagerAdapter.java) that displays the Fragments \(retaining their state\) for the `ViewPager`.
 Also, mocks the dynamic adding of additional tab content to the `ViewPager`.
-* Implemented `android.support.v7.preference.Preference` Preferences for the Settings.
+* Implemented Settings using `android.support.v7.preference.Preference`.
 * No external libraries are used for communicating with the REST API and also for loading the images. `AsyncTaskLoader` has been used for downloading the data and images in the background thread.
+Images are downloaded using a Headless [Fragment](/app/src/main/java/com/example/kaushiknsanji/novalines/workers/ImageDownloaderFragment.java).
+* Developed [BitmapImageCache](/app/src/main/java/com/example/kaushiknsanji/novalines/cache/BitmapImageCache.java) utility that uses `android.util.LruCache` to cache the recent Bitmap Images downloaded.
 * Most layouts are designed using `ConstraintLayout` to flatten the layout hierarchy as far as possible.
-* Spannables for decorating `TextViews` - [TextAppearanceUtility](/app/src/main/java/com/example/kaushiknsanji/novalines/utils/TextAppearanceUtility.java) with image within text, html content in text.
+* [TextAppearanceUtility](/app/src/main/java/com/example/kaushiknsanji/novalines/utils/TextAppearanceUtility.java) for decorating `TextViews` using Spannables, for image within text and html content in text.
-* Custom Fonts for `TextViews` using `ResourceCompat`
+* Custom Fonts for `TextViews` using `ResourceCompat`.
-* Explored `CoordinatorLayout`
+* Explored `CoordinatorLayout`.
 * Used `RecyclerView` in a `SwipeRefreshLayout` to use the integrated Progress/Refresh indicator.
 * Used `DiffUtil` in `RecyclerView` to help rebind only the item views that have changed.